junglok/tem-docs/docs/guide.rst

   To request 20 hours of wall clock time:
   #PBS -l walltime=20:00:00

-If a computational job will have not finished until the specified wall clock time, Torque (or maui scheduler) will release the resources that are allocated to the job and stop the runnning.
+If a computational job will have not finished yet until the specified wall clock time, Torque (or maui scheduler) will release the resources that are allocated to the job and stop the job's runnning.
 If you don't define walltime, the default value is "infinite".

 * Memory